gradiently/fast-research-tutorial/tutorial/README.md

 * Confluence
 After those, post the link to your self describe with some keyword ( so busy ones like us, if forgotten can search chat history to find the link, and forward it to people)

+#### 🚲 Reuseable Functions
+* You / Other Engineers can keep reuse
+* A template people can fashion new things out of.